thiyagu06/command-runner/README.md

 ## TODO

 - [x] ability to run specific step in the stage
-- [ ] redirect command output to console based on YAML property.
+- [x] redirect command output to console based on CLI options.
 - [ ] ability to specify regex to verify command output
 - [ ] add tests
 - [ ] GitHub action to create release for native executables